andrechristikan/ack-nestjs-boilerplate/README.md

 ## Api Key Encryption

-> Please keep the `secret` private.
+> Please keep the `secret and passphrase` private.<br>

 ApiKeyHashed uses `sha256` encryption, and `dataObject` encryption is `AES256`.

 To do the encryption.

+> The encryption process must be client-side.

 1. Make sure we have value of
     * `key`: You can find the key for apiKey in the database.
-    * `secret`: `This value is only generated when the apiKey is created`.
+    * `secret`: This value is `only generated when the apiKey is created`.
 After that, if you lose the secret, you need to recreate the apiKey.
     * `encryptionKey`: You can find the key for encryption in the database.
-    * `passphrase`: You can find the secret for encryption in the database.
-(Actually, is need to be private too.
-Same with `secret`).
-This is IV for encrypt AES 256.
+    * `passphrase`: This is IV for encrypt AES 256.
+This is need to be private too.
+Same with `secret`.

 2. Concat the `key` and `secret`.